FinalCAD/FINALCAD-CleanAndFix/README.md

-# FINALCAD-CleanAndFix
+# FINALCAD - Clean & Fix
-AutoCAD plugin with useful commands to clean and fix plans.
+###### AutoCAD plugin with powerful commands to clean and fix plans.

-FINALCAD provides free of charge and as open source software, the “Clean & Fix” plugin, allowing the cleaning and readability enhancements for any kind of AutoCAD blueprint.
+FINALCAD provides the “Clean & Fix” plugin which allows you to clean and enhance readability for any kind of AutoCAD blueprint.
-AutoCAD plugin can be found here: https://apps.autodesk.com/ACD/fr/Detail/Index?id=appstore.exchange.autodesk.com%3afinalcadcleanfix_windows32and64%3aen
+The “Clean & Fix” plugin can be found on the [AUTODESK APP STORE](http://finalb.im/1sddNpC "FINALCAD on the AUTODESK APP STORE") for free and open source ;).

 ## General Usage Instructions